tdwg/tag/complex_values/serialization_strategies.md

 Problems:
 - How do we handle cases where the best practice is to use a controlled value for one of the components, such as units?
 It would be best to use an IRI to a standard term, which brings up the same IRI usues as in the previous example.
 - What happens when there are multiple values for a property that requires two components to describe it?
 The Humboldt Extension has such a case: `eco:samplingEffortValue` and `eco:samplingEffortUnit`.
+(See [this issue where the Humboldt Task Group has requested advice](https://github.com/tdwg/tag/issues/43).)
 In most installations, there would only be a single value for sampling effort.
 But in the case of eBird, multiple measures of sampling effort are recorded.
 Using the "space pipe space" approach is problematic since it is unclear which of the multiple values for one property are associated with which of the multiple values for another.
 Example:

 | protocolNames | samplingEffortValue | samplingEffortUnit |
 | ---- | ------------- | ----------- |